 Common Misconceptions of a New York Embezzlement Charge

 A person must build a defense so that they can fight any sort of allegation they are up against.
-An individual can fight it factually, and must build a case to challenge the charge to prepare to mitigate their conduct.Human Element of the Crime
+An individual can fight it factually, or it may be the best course of action to focus on the mitigating circumstances surround a case of the individual accused personHuman Element of the Crime

+When they have been charged with a crime of embezzlement, an individual must contend with the human side of the crime.
 For example, an individual may claim that their business is closing because of the impact that the crime had on them.
 They may detail how the crime impacted their family, their employees, how they cannot eat or sleep, how bills have gone unpaid, and all further complications.